With the ever-growing technology boom, there is no shortage of data centers scattered across the world.

 Envision the last time you encountered a pushy salesperson.

-Perhaps you were aimlessly browsing a store unsure of what you wanted to purchase, and the salesperson was incessantly trying to push a product on you.
+Perhaps you were aimlessly browsing a store, unsure of what you wanted to purchase, and the salesperson was incessantly trying to push a product on you.

 “Don’t talk about your cleaning services until the middle of the funnel,” advises Joshua Feinberg, VP and Co-Founder of SP Home Run, “Services belong somewhere in the mid-part of the buyer’s journey, where they’re in the consideration or decision stage.
-You can go a lot wider than your products and services by providing helpful advice.”
+You can go much wider than your products and services by providing helpful advice.”

 With someone who is in the early stages of awareness, focus on educational content that models the importance of maintaining their data center.